hartenthaler/german-chancellors-presidents/README.md

 ## Usage
 Activate this module as an admin.

-Select "Historic events" at the "Fects and events" tab.
+Select "Historic events" at the "Facts and events" tab.